top of page

 1996 · Brooklyn, NY

-Foxy Brown is a Brooklyn rapper who rose to prominence in the mid-1990s.
+Foxy Brown rose to prominence in the mid-1990s.
 She signed with Def Jam and released her platinum debut album Ill Na Na in 1996, followed by work with The Firm.

 images (69).jpg